 Tai Chi and Meditation with Master Chung Ying Yang -

-A unique five-day programme of Yang - the most popular Tai Chi style.
+A unique eight-day programme of Yang - the most popular Tai Chi style.

 | PUBLIC | WELL-BEING |

-For the second year in a row, master Chung Ying Yang will come to Lerab Ling to give five days of training in Tai Chi which is open to everyone.
-This is an opportunity to discover, deepen and perfect you practice of Tai-Chi under the guidance of a qualified teacher.
+For the third year in a row, master Chung Ying Yang will come to Lerab Ling to give eight days of training in Tai Chi which is open to everyone.
+This is an opportunity to discover, deepen and perfect the practice of Tai Chi under the guidance of a qualified teacher.
 Master Chung will also offer all the tools you need to continue to practice Tai Chi in your daily life.

-Master Chung will also introduce Standing Meditation, a simple yet most powerful form of meditation.
+Master Chung will teach the complete first form and in the last 3 days more the advanced single movements.
+He will also introduce Standing Meditation, a simple yet most powerful form of meditation.
 With our physical body aligned in a particular way and held mostly still, the chi (life-force energy) is stimulated to find its natural rhythm as it flows through the meridians, gently dissolving any blockages that may have been preventing this.
+During the course Master Chung will also teach the Pushing Hands exercise and the Chinese massage technique of the energy channels.

 What is Tai Chi? - It is an ancient Chinese tradition that evolved over the centuries to become a means of alleviating stress and anxiety by adding motion to meditation.
 The Yang form of Tai Chi is known for its slow and steady movements, which helps practitioners to relax and feel the flow of energy within their body.
 The movements are powerful enough to experience a sense of joy and freedom.